maltastartupspace/frontend-website/replit.md

 - **LinkedIn**: https://www.linkedin.com/company/maltastartupspace

 ## Notes
-- All "Join WhatsApp" buttons redirect to login page
+- All "Join WhatsApp" buttons redirect to the details collection form
 - User data is securely stored in PostgreSQL
-- Passwords are hashed with bcrypt
+- No passwords required - simple one-step form
-- Returning users can login with their existing credentials
+- Returning users can resubmit to update their information
 - WhatsApp link is configured in server.js (line 188)